Is Snowboarding Hard? Here’s The Harsh Truth…

 Let me paint a picture.
 You are on your heels.
 You will slowly start to point the board down the hill and then transition into your toe side.
 Then, point your board back down the hill and transition into your heels.
 Rinse and repeat.

-Eventually, this becomes so smooth that you move down the mountain in the stereotypical snowboard fashion.
 When you just tip into the edge and cut across the snow without skidding, you are carving.

 And TA-DA!
 You are now a snowboarder!
+It sounds super easy, right?!
+My tailbone would disagree.

 My Experience of Learning to Snowboard as an Adult